InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

         Vendor IDs even if the series is only a cardinality of 1.
       </td>
       <td>
-        This is the first or only Vendor ID that has is allowed in this RangeEntry.
+        This is the first or only Vendor ID that is allowed in this RangeEntry.
       </td>
     </tr>